emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 (e.g. gigabytes to petabytes) will in almost all cases require careful planning and preparation (Rule 10).

 Early consideration and planning should be given to the metadata of the project.
 A plan should be developed early as to what metadata will be collected, and how it will be maintained and stored (Rule 7).

 # Rule 2: Know your use case {-}

 Well-identified use cases make data storage easier.
-Ideally prior to beginning data collection, one can answer the following questions:
+Ideally, prior to beginning data collection, researchers should be able to answer the following questions:

  - Should the raw data be archived (Rule 3)?
  - Should the data used for analysis be prepared once, or re-generated from the raw data each time (and what difference would this choice make for storage, computing requirements, and reproducibility)?
- - Can manual corrections be avoided in favor of programmatic or self-documenting (e.g., ipython notebooks) approaches?
+ - Can manual corrections be avoided in favor of programmatic or self-documenting (e.g., Jupyter notebook) approaches?
  - How will changes to the data be tracked, and where will these tracked changes be logged?
  - Will the final data be released, and if so, in what format?